ghodulik95/chromebook-nautilus-desktop/README.md

 [⬆️ Back to top](#top)
 [🔗 Back to TOC](#toc)

 *This is **not** a full guide.
-Before proceeding, thoroughly read [MrChromebox’s documentation](https://docs.mrchromebox.tech/docs/getting-started.html).
-The steps below are only additional notes specific to the Samsung Chromebook Plus v2 (Nautilus).*
+Before proceeding with any firmware changes, thoroughly read [MrChromebox’s documentation](https://docs.mrchromebox.tech/docs/getting-started.html).
+The steps below are only additional notes specific to the Samsung Chromebook Plus v2 (Nautilus), and are not meant as a full guide by any means.*

 1. **Tools Needed**
    - A small screwdriver